jonathanlamar/tda-study/week3/notes.md

 $f:X^\ast\to Y$ be the function which takes an equivalence class $[x]$ to
 $q(x)$.
 Then by definition of the partition forming $X^\ast$, $f$ is well-defined.
-It is also a bijection, so as sets, we can generally identify the image of anyh bijection with the set $X^\ast$ defined in this construction.
+It is also a bijection, so as sets, we can generally identify the image of any surjection with the set $X^\ast$ defined in this construction.
 This is to say, that any surjection can be represented by some identification of points under an equivalence relation.